dymaptic/dy-pro-zoom-to-coordinates/README.md

 ---

-##### Screenshot of AddIn in ArcGIS Pro
+##### Screenshot of Add-In in ArcGIS Pro
 <img width="899" alt="Coordinates Addin" src="https://github.com/user-attachments/assets/b6f806b4-4449-4fe5-8ba8-b75bffdc98b4" />

 ---

-##### Esri AddIn Install Documentation
+##### Esri Add-In Install Documentation
 https://support.esri.com/en/technical-article/000026259

 ##### Install Instructions
 - Download and unzip directory with the GUID as a name.
 - Open the directory with the GUID as name and double-click dymaptic.Pro.ZoomToCoordinates.esriAddinX.
-	- Double-clicking .esriAddinX will copy the AddIn to your default ArcGIS Pro AddIn directory (C:\[user profile]\Documents\ArcGIS\AddIns\ArcGISPro)
+	- Double-clicking .esriAddinX will copy the AddIn to your default ArcGIS Pro Add-In directory (C:\[user profile]\Documents\ArcGIS\AddIns\ArcGISPro)
-	- The installed AddIn is also visible from ArcGIS Pro (ArcGIS Pro Project tab -> Add-In Manager -> My Add-Ins)
+	- The installed Add-In is also visible from ArcGIS Pro (ArcGIS Pro Project tab -> Add-In Manager -> My Add-Ins)
 	- Ensure that ArcGIS Pro is configured to find your Add-In directory after double-clicking .esriAddinX (ArcGIS Pro Project tab -> Add-In Manager -> Options)
-- The ZoomToCoordinates AddIn is now available for use from the ArcGIS Pro AddIn tab.
+- The Dymaptic Coordinates Add-In is now available for use from the dymaptic ArcGIS Pro tab.